andrew/ultimate-awesome/README.md

 - [awesome-discord-bot-tools](https://github.com/shitcorp/awesome-discord-bot-tools) - A curated collection of tools for developers working on Discord bots.
 - [awesome-SharePoint](https://github.com/siaf/awesome-SharePoint) - A curated list of awesome SharePoint frameworks, libraries and software.
 - [awesome-cpp](https://github.com/skykingf/awesome-cpp) - 最有用的开源C/C++资源。.
+- [awesome-cto](https://github.com/soerenmartius/awesome-cto) - 💫 A collection of awesome motivating resources for entrepreneurs with a focus on tech.
 - [awesome-infosec](https://github.com/spekulatius/awesome-infosec) - Personal infosec awesome list.
 Highly subjective by nature.
 - [awesome-sytac-training](https://github.com/sytac/awesome-sytac-training) - A list of the best training you can attend.
 - [awesome-software-industry-books](https://github.com/talonx/awesome-software-industry-books) - A list of good books for and involving software developers and the software industry, and not limited to programming.